dmiller1623/byob-frontend/README.md

 # Byob-Frontend
-A site user to build your ultimate Pokemon team.
+A site to build your ultimate Pokemon team.
 You can check out their stats and compare the squads you built.

 ### Primary technologies used
 * Frontend